-Ms. Montgomery has a vast that includes background in education, as a teacher and
+Ms. Montgomery has a vast background in education which includes being a teacher and

 administrator with underserved populations, special education administrator, author, national